-Refer in any case to the data on the motor's rating plate. .
+Refer to the technical characteristics stated on the motor's nameplate.

 Note: • All technical specifications stated herein refer to an ambient temperature of 20° C (\pm 5° C). • Nice S.p.A. reserves the right to apply modifications to products at any time when deemed necessary, maintaining the same intended use and functionality.